Jacob Agus

-Jacob Bernard Agus (November 8, 1911 – September 26, 1986) was a Polish-born American liberal Conservative rabbi and theologian who played a key role in the Conservative Rabbinical Assembly.
+Jacob Bernard Agus (November 8, 1911 – September 26, 1986) was a Polish-born American Conservative rabbi and theologian who played a key role in the Conservative Rabbinical Assembly.

 Early life and education

 Agus (the family name was originally Agushewitz), was born in Poland in 1911 and his family emigrated to the United States in 1927.
 He attended the Talmudic Academy, New York, graduating in 1929, received his BA from Yeshiva College in 1933, and received semicha by Moshe Soloveichik at the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University in 1935.
 In 1940, he received a PhD in Jewish Thought from Harvard University and married Miriam Shore the same year.
 His elder brother, Irving A. Agus, taught medieval Jewish History at Yeshiva University.